Script Editor

 Execute the current line with the cursor (Ctrl+Shift+F5 on Windows/Linux or Shift+⌘+F5 on macOS).

-Let’s create a section with text:
+Create a section with the text:

-Double click on the section to open the input field, now you can enter the desired text in the cell that appears.
+Double-click on the section to open the input field, now you can enter the desired text in the cell that appears.

 -